The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 See Example 1.

 The interest due on late payments is automatically calculated and added to the self assessment statement of account.
-To avoid having to ask the taxpayer to make two payments (one for the outstanding tax and one for the interest) you could check the interest position on the online statement or call HMRC for the interest figure and advise
+To avoid having to ask the taxpayer to make two payments (one for the outstanding tax and one for the interest) you could check the interest position on the online statement

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.